These delicious peanut butter pretzel bites with banana are the perfect treat. They are sweet, salty, crunchy, and covered in chocolate!

 Before the chocolate sets, you can add additional toppings to these bites.
 Toppings, like salt or nuts, enhance the crunch and saltiness of the pretzels.
 Colorful toppings also theme the peanut butter pretzels for specific occasions.

 - Flakey sea salt

 - White chocolate drizzle

 - Crushed nuts

 How to Store Peanut Butter Pretzel Bites

-Store these peanut butter pretzel bites in an airtight plastic container in the freezer.
-These snacks are great to pop right out of the freezer and immediately eat.
+Store these peanut butter pretzel bites in an airtight container in the freezer.
+These delicious treats are great to pop right out of the freezer and immediately eat as a sweet and salty treat.
 They last up to six months in the freezer.
 But I’m sure they will get eaten long before then!

 More Easy Sweet Treat Ideas